kitakar5525/surface-ipu3-cameras/README.md

 3. Go to sensor drivers dir (e.g., ov5693) and follow the README there

-About the `dsdt-mods` dir: DSDT overriding was needed before because the bridge driver didn't exist then.
+- About the `dsdt-mods` dir: DSDT overriding was needed before because the bridge driver didn't exist then.
 Now that the bridge driver is stable enough, it's not needed anymore.
 I'll leave it there for reference.
+- About `ov5693` and `ov5693_from_jhand2` dirs: Both drivers are working now. (you can load only one of them at the same time, of course) The former is from atomisp driver and modified to work with ipu3.
+The latter is from jhand2 and I made some changes. (jhand2 seems to be busy, so I haven't made pull request or something so far yet)

 ---